 These records can be accessed separately from the book collections by selecting "graphics" in "Collection to search" or by selecting "visual materials" as a format qualifier in "limit search to."

-ImPAC contains over 75 digital collections, including over 24,000 images and continues to increase.
+ImPAC, our digital collections catalog, contains over 75 digital collections, including over 27,000 images, which continue to increase.
 It features digital images from our core 19th- and early 20th-century photographic collections, including John Moran, James McClees, Robert Newell and Frederick De B. Richards; prints, photographs, and ephemera from and finding aids about the John A. McAllister Collection; over 1300 lithographs and related prints from the Philadelphia on Stone project; and over 200 portraits of American women.
-In addition, ImPAC includes digital images of our art and artifacts collection, 19th-century cloth book bindings and book cloth grains and on-line exhibitions of featured collections, including the early 1920s photographs of amateur Philadelphia photographers G. Mark Wilson and John Frank Keith documenting local neighborhoods and their residents.
+In addition, ImPAC includes digital images of our art and artifacts collections, selections from our 18th- and 19th-century ephemera collections, 19th-century cloth book bindings and book cloth grains and on-line exhibitions of featured collections, including the early 1920s photographs of amateur Philadelphia photographers G. Mark Wilson and John Frank Keith documenting local neighborhoods and their residents.
+Recent additions from the Print Department include the entire African Americana collection (excluding maps) and materials pertaining to World War One.

 Local databases inventorying materials in the Print & Photograph Department collections not included in the catalogs can be accessed in the Print & Photograph Department reading room or by contacting the Print Department staff.
 These databases primarily provide item-level access to large 19th and early 20th-century photographic and ephemera collections.
 Collection descriptions, inventories and sample digital images of holdings described in local databases are increasingly available through WolfPAC and ImPAC.
 Publications heavily-illustrated with materials from the graphics collections that also provide access to the holdings, include Print & Photograph Department, Library Company of Philadelphia, Center City in the Nineteenth Century (Portsmouth, N.H.: Arcadia Publishing, 2006); Kenneth Finkel and Susan Oyama, Philadelphia Then and Now.
 (New York: Dover Publications, Inc., 1988); and Kenneth Finkel, Nineteenth Century Photography in Philadelphia: 250 Historic Prints From The Library Company of Philadelphia.
 (New York: Dover Publications, Inc., 1980).